vinstic-myshell/myshell-doc-en/product-manual/product-update-log/june-update-log.md

 ### 20230627

-* Bot Heat Ranking is now online.
+* Bot Heat Ranking is now available!
 Starting from June 27th, the number of messages sent by bots within 7 days will be calculated and ranked accordingly.
-The ranking will directly affect the display order in the workshop list and will be updated every hour.
+The ranking will directly affect the display order of bots in the workshop list and will be updated hourly.
-* Featured Bot List is now open.
-We will regularly select some bots based on their stability, innovation, and popularity to be featured on the list.
-Being a featured bot will also give your bot greater exposure!
-Keep improving your bot!
+* Featured Bot List is now open!
+We will regularly select bots based on their stability, innovation, and popularity to be featured on the list.
+Being a featured bot will give your bot greater exposure!
+Keep improving your bot to be selected!
-* Creator Dashboard: Creators can now see the daily heat ranking of their bots on the dashboard, as well as the ranking trends at different times after June 27th.
+* Creator Dashboard: Creators can now see the daily heat ranking of their bots on the dashboard, as well as the ranking trends over different time periods after June 27th.
 We also differentiate between the number of new friends invited by invitation codes and Telegram Bot invitations.
-You can also see the change curve of historical invitation numbers, which will help you better grasp the pace of promotion.
-(We will also open up rich reward channels in the next major version, so stay tuned~)
+You can also see the change curve of historical invitation numbers, making it easier to grasp the pace of promotion.
+(We will also open up rich reward channels in the next major version, so stay tuned!)
-* Bot creation now supports GPT-4.
+* Bot creation now supports GPT-4!
 Friends with a Genesis Passcard can choose to use the GPT-4 model to take their bot's abilities to the next level!
-* Friends who converse with the bot will be notified when the Prompt is updated, so they can clear the bot's memory in a timely manner to make the latest Prompt effective.
+* Friends who converse with bots will now be notified when Prompt is updated, allowing them to clear the bot's memory and make the latest Prompt effective in a timely manner.
 * Bot public voice samples now support more language choices, including French, Russian, Portuguese, Arabic, Spanish, and German.

 ### 20230620